 When you have your mobile app installed, open it and add your Koofr account - either manually or by scanning the barcode that will appear as soon as you click on the Enable button in your Koofr account 2-Step Verification settings.
 Scan the code with your mobile app and follow the instructions in the chosen app to turn on 2-Step Verification and ensure the extra safety of your Koofr account.

 Read more about 2-Factor Authentication here or check out our video.

 Note: Be sure to save your Recovery codes in a safe place, as they can be used to access your Koofr account in the event you lose access to your device and are not able to receive 2-Step Authentication codes from the mobile app.
 Our support team cannot restore access to accounts with enabled 2-Step Authentication for security reasons.
-Saving your recovery codes in a safe place will ensure you never locked out of your Koofr account.
+Saving your recovery codes in a safe place will ensure you are never locked out of your Koofr account.

-Check out these user question regarding 2FA:
+Check out these user questions regarding 2FA on our subreddit:

 (3) Remotely log out of your Koofr account

 In case that is necessary, you can log out from all your Koofr sessions by changing your Koofr account password.
 This will log you out of all your web sessions (browsers).

 If you also want to log out from the Koofr mobile app or Koofr desktop app, you have to revoke permission for the chosen application in the Koofr web app.